Crispin Basketball exists to help players of all ages and abilities play the game better and enjoy the game more.

 We do three primary things to execute our mission: Educate, Develop, Spread.

 The basketball world today is filled with more players, parents, trainers, coaches, volunteers, and organized opportunities for play that at any other point in the history of the world.
 But that doesn’t mean it’s better.
-As a college coach, I assure you that the results we see at the high school and college level fail to equal the sacrifices you and your children make now.
+The results we see at the high school and college level fail to equal the sacrifices you and your children make now.

 As coaches and parents, we all operate with a vision of who we want our kids to become.
 Or who we think they can become.
 We also all possess an (often unspoken) idea of what they must do to get there.
 But how confident are we in our vision and our game plan?
 In short: do we really know what we are doing?
 Or from the young player’s perspective: Do they?